Binscatter Regressions: Illustration of Methods

-Notice that in the example above an even-spaced, rather than quantile-spaced, binning scheme is selected via the option \texttt{binspos(es)}.
-The binning used in the commands \texttt{binsreg} and \texttt{binsregtest} may be adjusted similarly.
+Notice that in the example above an evenly-spaced, rather than quantile-spaced, binning scheme is selected via the option \texttt{binspos(es)}.
+The binning used in other commands may be adjusted similarly.

-In addition, as illustrated above, the command \texttt{binsregselect} also provides a convenient option \texttt{savegrid()}, which can be used to generate the auxiliary dataset needed for parametric specification testing of user-chosen models via the command \texttt{binsregtest}.
+In addition, as illustrated above, the command \texttt{binsregselect} also provides a convenient option \texttt{savegrid()}, which can be used to generate the auxiliary dataset needed for parametric specification testing of user-chosen models via the command \texttt{binstest}.
 Specifically, the following command was (quietly) used above: